webplatform/docs/concepts/web_design/es.md

 ---
-title: Conceptos de diseño web
+title: 'Conceptos de diseño web'
 lang: es
 notes:
   - 'Created stub to illustrate how to make a translation page.'